GlacioHack/xdem/doc/source/ecosystem.md

 If you are working in Julia, the [Geomorphometry](https://github.com/Deltares/Geomorphometry.jl) package provides a wide range of terrain analysis for elevation data.

+## R

+If you are working in R, the [MultiscaleDTM](https://ailich.github.io/MultiscaleDTM/) package provides modular tools for terrain analysis at multiple scales!

 ## Other community resources

 Whether to retrieve data among their wide range of open datasets, or to dive into their other resources, be sure to check out the